 Ponziglione was born on February 11, 1818, in Cherasco, Piedmont, Italy.
-He was of noble descent, his father having been Count Felice Ponziglione di Borge d’Ales, and his mother Countess Terrero Castelnuoro.
-After his preliminary education, he attended the Royal College of Novara and subsequently the College of Nobles at Turin, both Jesuit institutions, taking his degree at Turin.
+He was of noble descent, his father Count Felice Ponziglione di Borge d’Ales, and his mother, Countess Terrero Castelnuoro.
+After his preliminary education, he attended the Royal College of Novara and, subsequently the College of Nobles at Turin, both Jesuit institutions, taking his degree at Turin.
 He then studied law for over a year but seemed to turn naturally to the priesthood and, in 1839, entered the Society of Jesus at Chieri, near Turin.

-From New York, he went to St. Xavier’s College at Cincinnati, Ohio for a short time, but before leaving Italy, he had made up his mind to spend his life as a missionary among the Indians.
-Following out his resolve, he offered himself to Reverend Anthony Elet, the Superior of the Western Jesuits of the United States, and was assigned to the Missouri Mission.
+From New York, he went to St. Xavier’s College in Cincinnati, Ohio, for a short time, but before leaving Italy, he had decided to spend his life as a missionary among the Indians.
+Following his resolve, he offered himself to Reverend Anthony Elet, the Superior of the Western Jesuits of the United States, and was assigned to the Missouri Mission.
 He worked in Missouri and Kentucky for two years and then returned to St. Louis.

-The particular scope of his work in Kansas was from Cherokee County north to Miami County, then west to Fort Larned in Pawnee County, along the southern border of the state.
+The scope of his work in Kansas was from Cherokee County north to Miami County, then west to Fort Larned in Pawnee County, along the state’s southern border.
 He also penetrated the wild regions of Indian Territory and established mission stations at the Indian agencies and military posts.